thrawn01/quartz-garden/content/posts/Determinism in Software - The Good, the Bad, and the Ugly.md

 This isn’t just a retro gaming curiosity.
 [CVE-2021-20226](https://nvd.nist.gov/vuln/detail/CVE-2021-20226) let attackers exploit deterministic behavior in the `io_uring` subsystem to escalate privileges.
 They did this by sending crafted `io_uring` requests to bypass refcount checks.
 In essence, crafting a set of inputs to exploit the consistent broken behavior.
 Predictability can be a liability when attackers know exactly how the system will respond to crafted inputs.

-**Golang: Embracing Non-Determinism (On Purpose)**
+To be clear, I am not suggesting that software designed to be strictly deterministic and simulatable is inherently insecure.
+I merely mean that determinism is not a panacea—it does not  guarantee high-quality software.
+Whether a system is deterministic or not, we must always consider security of the system, and how the system might be abused.
+Merely being deterministic does not mean that we have simulated all possible bugs or that the system is immune to exploitation.

-The Go team made a conscious decision to avoid determinism in certain areas.
+**Golang: Embracing Non-Determinism (On Purpose)** Case in point, the Go team made a conscious decision to avoid determinism in certain areas.
 For example, Go’s `select` statement chooses randomly among ready channels, rather than always picking the first.
 Why?
 To avoid starvation and reduce the risk of timing-based exploits.
 If channel selection were deterministic, attackers could predict system behavior, and developers might accidentally introduce subtle bugs.

 If Go's `select` statement were made deterministic—always choosing the first channel in source order that’s ready to communicate—it could lead to starvation.
 For example, if `requestChan` is always ready with data, the `select` would repeatedly read from it, causing the `shutdownChan`'s code block to never execute.
 By instead selecting channels uniformly at random, Go ensures that every ready channel eventually gets processed.
 This design prevents starvation without requiring complex algorithms to manage channel priority.